-Excelsior Mining Corp.: Excelsior Mining Announces Extension of Nebari Loan and Us$3,000,000 Financing
+Excelsior Mining Corp.: Excelsior Mining Announces Extension of Nebari Loan and US$3,000,000 Financing

 Additional Information

-Nebari and Triple Flag are at arm's length to the Company.
+Nebari is at arm's length to the Company.
 There are no commissions or finders' fees payable in connection with the transactions discussed in this news release.
 There is no assurance that the conditions to the Second Amended ARCA or closing of the Debenture Offering will be satisfied.

 Greenstone and its affiliated entities currently hold 116,028,937 Common Shares (representing 42.22% of the Company's current issued and outstanding Common Shares).
 Greenstone also owns and controls 1,250,000 options to acquire Common Shares.
 Upon closing of the Debenture Offering and conversion of the Debentures held by Greenstone (assuming conversion of all interest payments on the maturity date, using a conversion price of US$0.19), Greenstone would acquire ownership and control over an additional 10,263,158 Common Shares, representing approximately 3.7% of the Company's current issued and outstanding Common Shares.
 As a result, together with the Common Shares it currently owns and controls, Greenstone would hold a total of 126,292,095 Common Shares, which will represent, in aggregate approximately 44.3% of the issued and outstanding Common Shares (assuming conversion of only the Debentures held by Greenstone and assuming the conversion of all interest to maturity at US$0.19).